personalrobotics/IGHAStar/README.md

 #### Modifying Start and Goal Points

-To change the start and goal positions for path planning, edit the configuration file:
+To change the start and goal positions for path planning, you can either:

+1. **Edit the configuration file** to modify the default start/goal or add test cases
+2. **Use the `--test-case` argument** to select from predefined test cases

+**Configuration file structure:**

 **For Kinematic Planning:**
 ```yaml